• Skip to primary navigation

 • flavoring

 Knowing the ingredients now opens the door to asking – What do each of these ingredients do in water or a water mixture?
 Individually, each of these have the ability to dissolve in water due to their molecular makeup.
-However, is this case when added to a water-sugar and water-salt mix?
+However, in this case, when added to a water-sugar and water-salt mix?
 We’ll let the experiment answer that question!

 Lesson About Solubility

-The candy hearts experiment is a great lesson about solubility and a hands-on way to check how well something is able to dissolve in a solvent (or liquid).
+The candy hearts experiment is a great lesson about solubility and a hands-on way to check how well something can dissolve in a solvent (or liquid).
 The thing about solubility is the thing you want to dissolve could be a gas, liquid, or solid and what you’re using to dissolve can also be a gas, liquid, or solid.

-In other words, there are variety of ways and things you can test.
-For this experiment, however, we will be using candy hearts, which are solid, and a water solvent (liquid).
+In other words, there are a variety of ways and things you can test.
+For this experiment, however, we will be using solid candy hearts and a water solvent (liquid).

 Testing the solubility in the candy hearts experiment, you can ask the question – which liquid is a better solvent for dissolving the solid?